Broccoli Slaw

 Please check the printable recipe card below for more detailed instructions.

-BROCCOLI SLAW - You can find a 12-ounce bag of pre-sliced broccoli slaw in the grocery store's produce section.
+BROCCOLI SLAW – A 12-ounce bag of pre-sliced broccoli slaw can be found in the grocery store’s produce section.
 It usually contains broccoli, white cabbage, and red cabbage.

 SUGAR: A little sugar helps to make sure this broccoli salad isn’t too tart.